gonfva/gonfva.github.io/content/en/blog/2025-11-08-llm-scaffolding.md

 ### So slow, man

-If you happened to download my code and tried to run it you will see that it is slowly.
-Slow to load the calculator.
-Slow to react to the key press.
+If you happened to download my code and tried to run it, you will see that it is slow.
+Slow to load the calculator and slow to react to key presses.

-Who in his/her right mind would use something like this?
-Something so slow for a simple calculator!!!
+Who in their right mind would use something like this?
+Something so slow for a simple calculator!

 The code is slow because I really wanted to show how the paradigm works.
 "Can you optimize it?"
 Yes.
-When I was discussing with Claude how to approach this LLM-scaffolding thing, it pointed that the best approach would be to have something hybrid (some interactions on the browser, some others on the LLM).
+When I was discussing with Claude how to approach this LLM-scaffolding idea, it suggested that the best approach would be hybrid: some interactions in the browser, others on the LLM.
 Check the conversation on the link above.

-So, yes I could speed up a lot just adding some callbacks.
+So yes, I could speed it up a lot by adding some callbacks.

-And the backend server execution could make use of some async combined with real queues.
-Maybe even a different programming language.
+The backend could use async execution combined with real queues—maybe even a different programming language.

 Do I need to send the whole state to the browser?
 Or only the deltas?

-Can I have create_calculator primitive?
+Can I have a create_calculator primitive?

-The number of optimizations are significant.
+There are many possible optimizations.

 But we would all miss the point.

 ### But why?

 "OK.
 Let's assume speed doesn't matter.
-Why would you run a calculator with an LLM layer"
+Why would you run a calculator with an LLM layer?"

 Ah, my friend.
 That's the key question.

 And the answer is
-    __what if the app you use all day could anticipate to your desires?__
+__What if the app you use all day could anticipate your desires?__
-    __What if the UI was able to surface relevant information **to you**.__
+__What if the UI could surface relevant information **to you**?__
-    __Present in a way that matters **to you**.__
+__What if the UI could present the relevant information in a way that matters **to you**?.__

 No matter what kind of app.
 Be it JIRA, email, or trading software.

-Chat won't be the future UI.
-And ["Her"](https://en.wikipedia.org/wiki/Her_(2013_film)) is an interesting movie, but I don't think it will be audio only either.
+Chat won't be the future UI. ["Her"](https://en.wikipedia.org/wiki/Her_(2013_film)) is an interesting movie, but I don't think the future will be audio only either.

 ### Conclusion

-I wanted to understand "Imagine with Claude".
-I asked Claude.
-And I explored this LLM-scaffolding thing.
+I wanted to understand "Imagine with Claude", so I asked Claude and explored this LLM-scaffolding approach.

-I don't I don't even know if this was the way "Imagine with Claude" was coded.
+I don't even know if this was how "Imagine with Claude" was built.
 There might be a different way.

 But what I do see is that these interfaces might be coming.